PTRD-41: History

-The PTRD and the similar but semi-automatic PTRS-41 were the only individual anti-tank weapons available to the Red Army in numbers upon the outbreak of the war with Germany.
+Developed soon after the outbreak of the war with Germany in July-August 1941 and put into production on the 22nd of September on the Kovrov Arms Factory, PTRD utilized the cartridge that was initially developed for the Rukavishnikov anti-tank rifle.
 The 14.5 mm armor-piercing bullet had a muzzle velocity of 1012 m/s.
 The 64 g bullet had a 39 g steel core and could penetrate around 30 mm of armor at 500 m, and 40 mm of armor at 100 m.
 During the initial invasion, and indeed throughout the war, most German tanks had side armor thinner than 40 mm (Panzer I and Panzer II: 13-20 mm, Panzer III and Panzer IV series: 30 mm, Panzer V Panther (combat debut mid-1943): 40-50 mm).
+The same ammunition came to be used by the later semi-automatic PTRS-41.

 Guns captured by the Germans were given the designation 14.5 mm PzB 783(r).

 After World War II the PTRD was also used extensively by North Korean and Chinese armed forces in the Korean War.
 During this war, William Brophy, a US Army Ordnance officer, mounted a .50 BMG (12.7 mm) barrel to a captured PTRD to examine the effectiveness of long-range shooting.
 Furthermore, the US also captured a number of PTRDs in the Vietnam War.
 The weapon proved effective out to 1800 m.

+Design

+PTRD is a single-shot bolt-action rifle, but with automatic opening of the bolt and extraction caused by the short recoil of the barrel akin to the German PzB 38, which was likely examined by Degtyaryov very early in the design process (as described in his postwar memoirs).
+Its bolt and cock-on-close firing mechanism show similarities to the Japanese Type 30 rifle, which was exported to the Russian Empire during WW1.